SpencerPao/Instagram_Bot/README.md

 Instagram Cookies?
 Check out the video [here!](https://www.youtube.com/watch?v=K5I3BGHG33Y)

-This is a bot that will like, follow any post given a hash value <br />
+This is a bot that will like and follow any post given a hash value <br />

 # Requirements:
 ```